Dictionary: TICK'LE-NESS – TI'DI-ED

 TIDE, n.
 [Sax. tidan, to happen; tid, time, season, opportunity, an hour; G. zeit; D. tyd; Sw. and Dan. tid.
 This word is from a root that signifies to come, to happen, or to fall or rush, as in betide; corresponding in sense with time, season, hour, opportunity.
 Tid, time, is the fall, the occasion, the event.
 Its original meaning is entirely obsolete, except in composition, as in Shrovetide, Whitsuntide.]

 1. Time, season.
-Which, at the appointed tide, Each one did make his bride.
+Which, at the appointed tide, / Each one did make his bride.
 Spenser.
 [This sense is obsolete.]
-[This word is wholly obsolete, at least in New England.
-Ticklish is the word used.]

 2. The flow of the water in the ocean and seas, twice in a little more than twenty-four hours; the flux and reflux, or ebb and flow.
-We commonly distinguish the flow or rising of the water by the mane of ff otsf-tide, and the reflux by that of ebb-tide.
-There is much less tide or rise of water in the main ocean, at a distance from land, than there is at the
+We commonly distinguish the flow or rising of the water by the name of flood-tide, and the reflux by that of ebb-tide.
+There is much less tide or rise of water in the main ocean, at a distance from land, than there is at the shore, and in sounds and bays.

 3. Stream; course; current; as, the tide of the times.
 Time's ungentle tide.
-Byron, There is a tide in the aiming of men.
+Byron.

 6. Among miners, the period of twelve hours.
 Cyc.